tractor/tractor-website/home.md

 * Segment specific tracts in groups automatically using neighbourhood tractography (see [PNT tutorial](PNT-tutorial.html) and [HNT tutorial](HNT-tutorial.html)).
 * Remove false positive tracts using a model of tract shape variability.
 * Import and manipulate anatomical parcellations of [structural data](structural.html).
-* Create, manipulate, visualise and decompose abstract [graphs representing brain connectivity](connectivity-graphs.html).
+* Create, manipulate, visualise and decompose abstract [graphs representing brain connectivity](connectivity-graphs.html), either structural or functional.
 * Create graphics to visualise image slices or maximum-intensity projections.

 If you use TractoR in your work, please cite [the reference below](#reference).
 For details of research papers underlying the methods implemented in the package, please see the [references page](references.html).
 If you would like to hear about new releases and other TractoR-related news, we would suggest joining the [users' mailing list](https://www.jiscmail.ac.uk/cgi-bin/webadmin?A0=TRACTOR).
 General queries or problems may also be raised there, while bugs and other specific issues may be reported using the [GitHub issue tracker](https://github.com/jonclayden/tractor/issues).
 Please describe any problem as fully as possible.